W03 Learning Activity: Design Principles

 Overview

-The principles of good design should be practiced in web design to promote a positive and engaging user experience.
-One goal of this course is to provide a foundation in good web design.
-These principles should be understood, practiced, and continuously improved upon.
-It takes practice and actively seeking constructive feedback from others to improve.
+Good design principles are essential in web design to create a positive and engaging user experience.
+One goal of this course is to provide a strong foundation in effective web design.
+These principles should be understood, practiced, and continuously applied.
+Improving your skills takes practice and actively seeking constructive feedback from others.

 "Effective web design and art are not the same.
 But many psychological and design principles apply to websites.
 You can design a great website by applying the relevant aspects of those laws to your layout, typography, and images.
 Design for the user and your business objectives." – Peep Laja – CXL